Negotiators often walk into the bargaining table with a mix of optimism and caution.

 Starting negotiations on the right foot is critical.
 Building rapport through small talk and active listening helps break the ice and sets a collaborative tone.

-Simple gestures like asking about the other party’s day or showing genuine curiosity about their goals can make them feel valued.
+Simple gestures, such as asking about the other party’s day or showing genuine curiosity about their goals, can make them feel valued.

 While it may seem silly on the surface, rapport building is quite strategic.
 Demonstrating empathy and actively seeking to understand the other party’s perspective signals that you’re invested in their success, not just your own.